 6.50.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.50 applies to Fortran since Fortran allows the use of libraries and does not provide an exception handling capability.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.50 applies to Fortran since Fortran allows the use of libraries and does not provide an exception handling capability.

 6.50.2 Avoidance mechanisms for language users

-Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Fortran software developers can:

-For libraries written in other languages, use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.50.5
+For libraries written in other languages, apply the avoidance mechanisms of ISO/IEC 24772-1:2024 6.50.5

 Wrap the procedure in the foreign code to translate exceptions into Fortran conformant status values and handle each error situation.

-Check any return flags present and, if an error is indicated, take appropriate actions when calling a library procedure, see clause 6.36 Ignored error status and unhandled exceptions [OYB].
+Check any return flags present and, if an error is indicated, take appropriate actions when calling a library procedure, see 6.36 Ignored error status and unhandled exceptions [OYB].

 6.51 Pre-processor directives [NMP]